sul-dlss-deprecated/taco-truck/COCINA.md

 COCINA is the conceptual architecture emerging from [TACO Truck](TACO-Truck.html).
 The architecture is heavily influenced by Stanford Libraries' needs to move our digital repository forward in a piecemeal and scalable fashion.
 COCINA has the primary goals of being:

-* API- & Data-centric enabling flexibility & extensibility of components
+* API- & Data-centric enabling flexibility & extensibility of components;
-* Profile- & Specification-driven technology
+* Profile- & Specification-driven technology;
-* Make the data model complex, not the code components
+* Make the data model complex, not the code components;
-* Smaller, less complex & less coupled components
+* Smaller, less complex & less coupled components;
-* Easier for users from devs to sysadmins to admins to grok
+* Easier for users from devs to sysadmins to admins to grok.

 Below are the architectural and data model proposals.
 To see more on implementation, check out our details of the [TACO Prototype work](TACO-Prototype.html), or keep tabs on the [TACO Truck project page.](TACO-Truck.html)